Zamiell/isaac-faq/misc/Blog-Response.md

 Edit - As of May 2022, TSTL now produces comments in the Lua output, so this point is no longer relevant.

-However, even if there was not comments in the Lua output, it would make **zero practical difference**.
+However, even if there were not comments in the Lua output, it would make **zero practical difference**.
 Jill points out that without comments, troubleshooting might become really hard, but this is dead wrong.
 When you get a runtime error and a Lua line number, finding the matching TypeScript code is trivial because all of the Lua function names and variable names are the same.

 <br>